Keith Critchlow

-Keith Barry Critchlow (16 March 1933 – 8 April 2020) was a British artist, lecturer, author, Sacred Geometer, professor of architecture, and a co-founder of the Temenos Academy in the UK.
+Keith Barry Critchlow (16 March 1933 – 8 April 2020) was a British artist, lecturer, author, sacred geometer, professor of architecture, and a co-founder of the Temenos Academy in the UK.

 Biography

 Critchlow was educated at the Summerhill School, St Martins School of Art, and the Royal College of Art.

-He performed national service in the Royal Air Force from 1951 to 1953.
+He performed national service in the Royal Air Force (RAF) from 1951 to 1953.
 In the Air Force he met artist Frank Bowling.
+Bowling, who became a close friend, was hosted by Critchlow’s family as a guest in their home after his demobilisation from the RAF.

 Having been originally trained as a classical painter, Critchlow went on to study sacred geometry and authored many books on geometry, including Order in Space; Islamic Patterns: An Analytical and Cosmological Approach; Time Stands Still and the Hidden Geometry of Flowers.
 He also contributed forewords to English editions of works by Titus Burckhardt, Frithjof Schuon, and others.

 Critchlow was a lecturer at the Architectural Association (AA) School of Architecture in London for twelve years.
-Whilst at the AA, he was invited to teach at Kwame Nkrumah University of Science and Technology in Ghana by R. Buckminster Fuller, the American engineer, architect and futurist.
+While at the AA, he was invited to teach at Kwame Nkrumah University of Science and Technology in Ghana by R. Buckminster Fuller, the American engineer, architect and futurist.